dhyans26/cat-boogie/README.md

+## Now mirrored over at https://github.com/hackclub/Project-YSWS/commits/master/
+(as of June 22nd 2026)

 ## Commands
+---
 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |